puntorigen/fenixBlack/pending_tasks.md

 tasks:
 - create 'thinking' method animation state for 'Agent' component
-- assign mapping for tools ids and names within 'meeting' class
+- [x] assign mapping for tools ids and names within 'meeting' class
 - add further actionActivity mapping on 'reportAgentSteps'
 - add 'Agent' support for RAG
-- add support for multiple lines of text on 'Agent' speak exposed method
+- [x] add support for multiple lines of text on 'Agent' speak exposed method
-- add support for 'Agent', speak onEnd callback, to chain several calls to a single Agent
+- [x] add support for 'Agent', speak onEnd callback, to chain several calls to a single Agent
 - add expert 'Agent' personality field for adapting responses as narrative
     - add API endpoint that accepts an Expert profile and a text, and returns the text as if said by the Expert with his personality applied, as if chatting on a meeting.
 - add running meeting timer on Meeting component (with prop showTime=true)
 - add more tools:
-    - scrapeVisual: webpage->pdf, understand PDF layout output
+    - switched 'scape' for 'rag' internally

 - add meeting summary support on finishMeeting
 - add meeting layout support